biolink/biolink-model/docs/BehaviorToBehavioralFeatureAssociation.md

 # Class: BehaviorToBehavioralFeatureAssociation

-An association between an aggregate behavior and a behavioral feature manifested by the individual exhibited or has exhibited the behavior.
+An association between an mixture behavior and a behavioral feature manifested by the individual exhibited or has exhibited the behavior.

 URI: [biolink:BehaviorToBehavioralFeatureAssociation](https://w3id.org/biolink/vocab/BehaviorToBehavioralFeatureAssociation)